arifaldi13/shp_to_kmz/README.md

 ## License

 This project is licensed under the MIT License - see the `LICENSE` file (you should create one!) for details.
 If you haven't added a `LICENSE` file, you can state: "This project is open source under the MIT License."

-## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue if you find bugs or have suggestions for improvements.